vcccaat/nlp/README.md

 * **Transfer learning**

-  Use a  pre-trained model which is a saved network that was previously trained  by others on a large dataset.
+  Use a  pre-trained model ([Version for Tensorflow 1.2.1](https://drive.google.com/file/d/0B7pQmm-OfDv7ZUhHZm9ZWEZidDg/view?usp=sharing)) which is a saved network that was previously trained  by others on a large dataset.
 Then I don't need to re-train the model with number of hours starting from scratch (for this model it takes around 7 days to train the data), and the pre-trained model built from the massive dataset could already effectively served as a generic model of the visual world.

-  The pre-trained model I used:  [Version for Tensorflow 1.2.1](https://drive.google.com/file/d/0B7pQmm-OfDv7ZUhHZm9ZWEZidDg/view?usp=sharing)

   <br><br>